 If you cannot afford an auto insurance payment, take the time to let your provider know.
 They can let you know the last possible date you can make a payment on, and can potentially give you an extension.
 Take advantage of the grace period your car insurance provider has to save up money and make the payment if you can.

 If you realize that you will be late for payment, and it is before the due date of the payment, ask your car insurance provider to postpone the payment or extend the due date.
 This will allow you a temporary opportunity to come up with the money.
 Depending on the company you are purchasing insurance from, you might be able to do this online.
-Auto insurance carriers like Geico allow customers to delay bills through their automated system.
+Auto insurance carriers allow customers to delay bills through their automated system.
 Sometimes agents have discretion on how much leeway they can give a person who is going to be late.
 This means if they believe you have a credible reason that you cannot make the payment, you might have a longer extension on your deadline.
 Insurance agents can also accept partial payments in some cases.

 Those who have missed payment by a few days can possibly reinstate the policy without a lapse in coverage.
 This is because they are still on the grace period for the policy.
 You will likely need to pay a late payment fee, in addition to the amount for the payment you missed.
 The grace period for each company can be different, so make sure to take this into consideration.